eigerco/move-mutation-tools/move-mutator/README.md

 Generating mutants for the whole package can be time-consuming.
 To speed up the process, mutant verification is disabled by default.
-To enable it, use the `--verify-mutants
+To enable it, use the `--verify-mutants` option:

-` option:
 ```bash
 ./target/release/move-mutator --package-path move-mutator/tests/move-assets/simple/ --verify-mutants
 ```
-Mutants verification is done by compiling them.
+Mutants verification is performed by compiling them.
 If the compilation fails, the mutant is considered invalid.
 It's highly recommended to enable this option as it helps to filter out invalid mutants, which would be a waste of time to prove.